Git Best Practices in 2021:

 Now I'd like to hear from you:

-So from the above "Git best practices" post, what is new to you?
+So from the above 'Git best practices' post, what is new to you?
 Do you like these Git best practices?

-Or maybe I missed something.
+Or maybe I missed some important Git tips?

 Either way, let me know by leaving a comment below.